Aetna

-Aetna Inc. (/ˈɛtnə/ ET-nə) is an American managed health care company that sells traditional and consumer directed health care insurance and related services, such as medical, pharmaceutical, dental, behavioral health, long-term care, and disability plans, primarily through employer-paid (fully or partly) insurance and benefit programs, and through Medicare.
+Aetna Inc. (/ˈɛtnə/ ET-nə) is an American managed health care company that sells traditional and consumer-directed health care insurance and related services, such as medical, pharmaceutical, dental, behavioral health, long-term care, and disability plans, primarily through employer-paid (fully or partly) insurance and benefit programs, and through Medicare.
 Since November 28, 2018, the company has been a subsidiary of CVS Health.

 The company's network includes 22.1 million medical members, 12.7 million dental members, 13.1 million pharmacy benefit management services members, 1.2 million health-care professionals, over 690,000 primary care doctors and specialists, and over 5,700 hospitals.

 Aetna is descended from Aetna (Fire) Insurance Company of Hartford, Connecticut.
-The name of the company is based on Mount Etna, at the time the most active volcano in Europe.
+The name of the company is based on Mount Etna (originally spelled in Latin as Aetna), at the time the most active volcano in Europe.
+In 2026, the company received $117 million judgement against it for medical fraud.